Are you looking to lower the costs of running your business and save money at tax time? Look no further than U.K. corporation tax relief.

 9. Marginal Relief

-A range of support measures were made available to UK businesses during the COVID-19 pandemic.
-Some of these measures, however, have now closed.
+A range of support measures were made available to U.K. businesses during the COVID-19 pandemic.
+Most of these measures have now closed:

 - Coronavirus Job Retention Scheme (now closed)